Micro-Segmentation: Don’t Let Your Network Be Totally Invaded

 Likewise, microsegmentation protects your network by segmenting it into sections.
 If the rare but unfortunate case of a breach, only a portion of the network can be accessed without obtaining access into the entire network, placing a huge limitation on invaders.
 Ot builds a defense system that will protect your data and applications, giving IT professionals plenty of time to get rid of the invader and block the IP address so that it doesn’t happen again.
 The vast majority of your network remains untouched.

 Prophet will observe how users use a given app and will automatically map and track on an app's service dependencies.
 This helps your organization to accurately secure even the largest and most obscure network applications.
 Gain insight to app ports, protocols, or HTTP routes with Prophet.
 Add an extra barrier of safety to your Network by segmenting your network.
-Click the link below to learn more.
+Contact us to learn more.